RSvet/trello_api_test_postman/README.md

 - **README.md** – Project documentation

 ### ⚙️ Running Tests Locally
+**Note**: This collection is designed to be run using Postman Runner or Newman.
+Some requests are connected and may run in loops, so running them manually one by one is not recommended.
+If you want to run requests manually, follow the instructions provided in each request’s description.

 *Using Postman*
 1. Import TrelloCollection.json and TrelloEnv.json.
 2. Fill in key and token in the environment.